relvaner/actor4j-core/Readme.md

 ## Actor4j an actor implementation ##
 Aim of this project was to enhance the performance in message passing.
 As a reference implementation `Akka` [[1](#1)] was used.
 Results of the research shown that intra-thread-communication is much better than inter-thread-communication.
 You can group actors, so they are bound to the same thread, for instance.
 Message queues of the actors are outsourced to the thread.
 The **four principles of reactive manifesto** [[2](#2)] and the **four semantic properties** [[3](#3)] of actor systems have been applied.
 The actor system is from extern accessible by the REST-API or by a websocket.
-Between the nodes are websockets for message transfer established.
+Between the server nodes (cluster) are websockets for message transfer established.
 Time consuming tasks can be outsourced to `ResourceActor's`, which are executed by an extra `ThreadPool`.
 So the responsiveness of the actor system therfore will not tangented.

 ## Configuration, starting and stopping the actor system ##
 In `actor4j` the following important configuration options are available.